 Hong Kong is a major trading partner with the EU.
-The importance of Hong Kong to the EU as a trading partner is not only down to the volume of trade between the two, but also because Hong Kong acts as an entry point into China.
+The importance of Hong Kong to the EU as a trading partner is not only down to the volume of trade and investment between the two, but also because Hong Kong acts a connecting hub between China and the EU.

-The EU was the third largest source of foreign direct investment (FDI) in Hong Kong in 2015 after the British Virgin Islands and mainland China.
-Hong Kong is one of the top 10 investors in the EU.
-In 2015, the stock of EU direct investment to Hong Kong amounted to EUR 119.4 billion; the stock of direct investment from Hong Kong to the EU reached EUR 80.4 billion.
-EU companies numbered 2 107, thus remaining the largest group of foreign companies established in Hong Kong.
+The EU was the third largest source of foreign direct investment (FDI) in Hong Kong in 2016.
+Hong Kong is also a major investment partner for the EU; when looking at the period 2013-17 Hong Kong ranked 5th for FDI inflow to the EU and was the 7th largest recipient of EU investment.
+EU companies numbered 2 200, thus remaining the largest group of foreign companies established in Hong Kong.

 Hong Kong is an important channel for trade and investment between the EU and China, the world's largest exporter.